We spoke with Sheriff Iain Fleming who has presided over the Glasgow Alcohol Court since it was established.

 In total, approximately 150-200 people are accepted to the Alcohol Court each year.
 A tangible evaluation of progress has not yet been initiated but Sheriff Fleming states that extensive data is collected for monitoring purposes and in preparation for an evaluation.
 Sheriff Fleming advises that a significant reduction in offending must be demonstrated in order to be considered a success.
 He estimates a success rate of over 80% and also highlights the wider community benefits that addressing offender’s addiction issues and reducing reoffending can have for family members, neighbours and victims.

-This case study was compiled by Suzanne Smith in 2020.
+This case-study was written by Suzanne Smith in 2020